By Gianna Stanley

 Therefore, whilst many might be leaning towards a gap year, what might hinder their decision is: will the gap year be worth it?
 Many students across the world are scrutinising the idea, with the pros outweighing the cons for many.
 A typical gap year consists of travelling, volunteering, or working, however, these options are very tough to achieve this year.
 Learning what to do for life, like how being a pilot would mean that I need to take flight training classes and sessions.
 Due to the economical situation, jobs are very limited, especially in a small city like Gibraltar.
 The idea of travelling is very ambiguous, as the conditions that countries will be in throughout the next couple of months are too unknown to plan ahead.
 It is important to note that students can still travel this year, but many might be hesitant due to the new restrictions and the risk of spreading the virus further.
 Perhaps the safest option is staying at home, and whilst volunteering seems like a viable option, this experience is also limited in tiny Gibraltar.
 However, as mentioned before, what students do this year will be what and how they make of it.
 Students can seize every opportunity they get which will allow them to develop as a person before taking the leap and attending university.

 For students in Gibraltar who have decided to defer this year, there are many things you can do.
 For instance, you could volunteer at charity organisations like Cancer Relief or GibSams.
 Send your CVs to workplaces that you would love to work at.
 Consider opportunities abroad like Camp America, or live overseas with a host family in Paris and experience a new culture.
 But for those students who really want to pursue furthering their education, there are lots of ways to do so, you can study online or even consider some study abroad programs.
+Furthermore, attending a boarding school is always an option, especially for those who are determined to finish college.
 And those who want to change careers, the opportunities are endless!
-For instance, you can enroll in a medical assistant program if you want to pursue a career in the medical field.
+For instance, you can enroll in a medical assistant program or take Online Medical Coding Courses if you want to pursue a career in the medical field.